BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 - configure your project,
 - transform your data,
 - loading the data into Nexus,
-- writing a SARQL query.
+- writing a SPARQL query.

 In the @ref:[third step](try-nexus.md#exploring-the-graph-in-nexus-fusion), you'll learn: